ukomiljon/TrafficLighSystem/README.md

 # Implementation/Outcomes:

-1. Implement a front-end and backend (you can use ‘dotnet new’ templates of your choice)
+1. Implement a front-end and backend
 2. The backend will contain the logic and state of the running traffic lights.
 The front-end will be a visual representation of the traffic lights, with the data served from the backend.
-3. There’s no need to have a perfect design on the front end, something simple and functional is fine (unless this is an area of strength you would like to show off).
+3. There’s no need to have a perfect design on the front end, something simple and functional is fine.
 Noting* we will review the client side code.
 4. There’s no need to implement entity framework (or similar) to store the data in a database, a in-memory store is fine
 5. Code needs to follow architecture & best practices for enterprise grade systems